How to Calculate Combustion Air

 The combustion process necessitates that the air used contains 20.9% oxygen.
 If the oxygen level is lower, the flame will begin to generate excess carbon monoxide (CO), an odorless gas that can be inhaled, hindering the body's ability to absorb oxygen.
 Each year, CO poisoning results in fatalities in the USA.
 It is essential to be increasingly vigilant about this issue as we enhance the insulation of our homes and utilize appliances that rely on indoor air for combustion.

-Below is a chart which shows concentration values and the adverse effects of CO in the air.
+Below is a chart that shows concentration values and the adverse effects of CO in the air.

 It is important to assess all potential sources of combustion air until reaching a doorway with a door.
 The regulations specify that even if the door is louvered, calculations should cease at the door.
 If the utility room has a door, even if it remains open, we stop at that point.
 The formula utilizes BTUs in MBH (thousand BTUs per hour), meaning the last three zeros are omitted.
 For instance, 130,000 BTUs would be represented as 130.
 Now, let us consider a mechanical room that includes a door.